Table of Contents

 Error message classification

 All error messages should go to STDERR.
+Use structured logging with timestamps and log levels.

 err() {